xuvatilavv/GodotNVAR/README.md

 GodotNVAR is a wrapper for the [NVIDIA VRWorks Audio](https://developer.nvidia.com/vrworks/vrworks-audio) library for raytraced 3D audio.
+Current code is written for Godot 3.2.2, and may need to be adjusted for other versions.

+Note: This project is incomplete, and I'm not currently working on it.
+I'm publishing it in case it's helpful for anyone else.
+Right now there's enough done to attempt testing, but sending Godot geometry to NVAR results in a crash within the NVAR library that I haven't been able to solve.

 ### To use:

-A starter project that shows the basic structure for how to set up a Godot project with this library can be found in the `example` directory.
-The files included are built for 64-bit Godot 3.2.2 on Windows.
+Compile and add the generated DLL as a GDNative library in Godot, along with `nvar.dll` and `optix.6.0.0.dll` provided in the VRWorks Audio download.
+All methods registered within `_register_methods` can be called from GDScript.
+See the [NVAR SDK guide](https://developer.nvidia.com/vrworks-audio-sdk-depth) and related documentation for further usage details.

 ### To compile this library: